 If your lawn is patchy, mostly dirt or very heavily thatched this may be the right time to verticut.
 The verticutting machine doesn’t make as deep a hole as an aerator but does a better job of removing that tangled mass of dead grass, sticks or other debris that gets trapped in the lawn.
 It’s also the best choice if you need to seed to cover bare patches or you have a thin grass cover overall.

-Both aerating and verticutting are fantastic ways to overcome the damage caused by the Summer of ’12 and if you’re just not sure which is best for you or you’re not looking forward to the labor call us at Olympic Lawn and Landscape.
+Both aerating and verticutting are fantastic ways to overcome the damage caused by the Summer, and if you’re just not sure which is best for you or you’re not looking forward to the labor call us at Olympic Lawn and Landscape.
 We love bringing a lawn back to life.